KTD-prototype/kondo_b3mservo_rosdriver/README.md

 <br>
 <br>
 ## Before use
+Confirm that you have connected your B3M servo to your PC via [RS485-USB adapter](https://kondo-robot.com/product/02133)
 First, you have to go through several process to use serial servos by ***Kondo Kagaku Inc***.<br>
 You can consult official website about this process(https://kondo-robot.com/faq/usb_adapter_for_linux_2019)<br>